Brazzo978/tinyfec-wizard-vpn/README.md

 ## Client installation

 Precompiled packages are available for openwrt , just download install them via the luci page and a new voice for vpn should appear , compile with the data the server script gave you and everything should work once enabled.

+This project uses tinyfecvpn , all rights to the owner of the project , if you want to learn moreo go [here](https://github.com/wangyu-/tinyfecVPN).